Lolabird/everforest-ant-dark-trilium-theme/README.md

 * GitHub: https://github.com/EliverLara/Ant/tree/master/kde/Dark

 #### EverForest
-*Note:* There are several EverForest firefox themes, but the one I personally like and use is listed below.
+*Note: There are several EverForest Firefox themes, but the one I personally like and use is listed below.*

 * Gnome: https://www.gnome-look.org/p/1695467
 * Github (Gnome): https://github.com/Fausto-Korpsvart/Everforest-GTK-Theme